machiobrian/Probabilistic_Graphical_Models/readme.md

 ## Parts to Improve on:
 1. Speed (rpm) adjustment - data loading observations
 2. Use of multi vibration signal instead of the datasets single signal
+3. Hyperparameter tuning.

+## Find out:
+1. tmp, tmp1, tmp2 ??
+2. Every other output/variable from the function train